Barbossa-driod/HostfullyConnector/README.md

 ## Local Development Workflow

 1. Create feature branch in git `git checkout -b <branchname>`
-2. Run Terraform `plan`/`apply` in `./src/terraform/src` to create branch resources in the development account with the branch name as the prefix
+2. Run Terraform `plan`/`apply` in `./src/terraform/src` to create branch resources in the development account with the branch name as the prefix.
+After running `plan`/`apply` you will need to log into the AWS Dev Account and update your workspace's SSM parameter for the /safely/pms/apikey to the Safely API key for Hostfully.
+DO NOT CHECK THE API KEY INTO GIT in the `config/local.tfvars` file.
 3. Code
 4. Run or debug the application
 5. Push branch and create PR